AK140/InfectedPlugin/CONTRIBUTING.md

 After you're done editing the code, you must open up a Pull Request by clicking on the "Pull Request" button.

-Click on "New pull request" then create the pull request.
+Click on "New Pull Request" then create the pull request.